 Vegan Food in Istanbul

 Vegans may find it difficult to find appropriate dishes to eat in Istanbul, as Turkish cuisine is heavily based on meat and dairy products.
 Thankfully, many baked goods are prepared with olive oil rather than dairy which makes it easier to navigate Istanbul’s food scene as a vegan.
 Look out for traditional baklava, dolma (stuffed vegetables such as grape leaves or zucchini), or cig köfte.
 Most meze are also vegan as is the traditional simit.

-Although Istanbul certainly has fabulous restaurants, most traditional Turkish food can be eaten by the side of the road.
+For your convenience we have highlighted our favorite food stalls in a map.
+Although Istanbul certainly has fabulous restaurants, most traditional Turkish foods can be eaten by the side of the road.
 They are delicious and relatively affordable compared to proper restaurants.
 But enough with the introductions, let’s have a look at what those great foods in Istanbul are!
-For your convenience we have highlighted our favoritte food stalls in the map below.

 1. Turkish Breakfast

 Turkish breakfast in all its Mediterranean glory is the best way to start your day in Istanbul.
 Granted, this isn’t so much a street food as something you might get at your hotel, but we decided to include it anyway.
 Turkish breakfast generally consists of white bread, a variety of cheeses, and jams, For a special treat, look out for honey and clotted cream (bal kaymak).
 Alongside you will find olives, tomatoes, and cucumbers.
 The full experience includes a cup of strong, Turkish coffee.